How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 Therefore, similarly to RQ2, we also split this research question into three sub-questions (RQ3.1, RQ3.2, and RQ3.3).
 In RQ3.1, we evaluate whether the number of defects changes after adopting feature toggles.
 In RQ3.2, we analyze whether the time needed for fixing a defect changes after the adoption of feature toggles.
 Finally, in RQ3.3, we analyze whether the total time spent fixing defects changes after adopting feature toggles.
 Again, RQ3.3 analyzes the results of RQ3.1 and RQ3.2 combined, as it considers both the number and the duration of defects.

 For this research question, not only the number of commits before and after the adoption of feature toggles may be a confounding factor, but also the size – the larger the project, the higher the absolute number of defects.
 For this reason, we decided to normalize our data in terms of both the number of commits and the number of lines of code.
-After this normalization, we have the following dependent variables: normalized number of defects (i.e., \# defects / KLOC x 100 commits) for RQ3.1, time per defect for RQ3.2, and normalized time fixing defects (total time fixing defects / KLOC x 100 commits) for RQ3.3.
+After this normalization, we have the following dependent variables: normalized number of defects (i.e., (\# defects x 100) / \# commits / (KLOC / \# commits)) for RQ3.1, time per defect for RQ3.2 (i.e., defects time sum / \# defects), and normalized time fixing defects (i.e., (defects time sum x 100) / \# commits / (KLOC / \# commits)) for RQ3.3.